-Navajo Lake: Fishing for smallmouth bass was good when using plastic worms and Ned rigs in 10-20 feet of water.
+Navajo Lake: Fishing for smallmouth and largemouth bass was good when using Buck Perry spoonplugs, plastic worms, Ned rigs and 3/8-ounce black and blue Strike King football jigs with a black and blue Rage Menace trailer in 5-20 feet of water.
+Fishing for pike was good when trolling using Buck Perry spoonplugs.
 Fishing for kokanee salmon was fair to good when using pink and orange spinners tipped with corn.

-Rio Chama: Streamflow below El Vado Lake and below Abiquiu Lake Monday morning was 146 cfs and 12.6 cfs, respectively.
-Please remember, from the river crossing bridge on U.S. Highway 84 at Abiquiu upstream 7 miles to the base of Abiquiu Dam is special trout waters with a bag limit of two trout only.
+Rio Chama: Streamflow below El Vado Lake and below Abiquiu Lake Monday morning was 146 cfs and 208 cfs, respectively.
+Fishing for trout below Abiquiu Lake was slow and anglers reported mucky waters.
+Please remember, from the river-crossing bridge on U.S. Highway 84 at Abiquiu upstream 7 miles to the base of Abiquiu Dam is special trout waters with a bag limit of two trout only.